RECOMMENDED IV VITAMIN THERAPIES:

 The inducer of autoimmune responses related to the gut is most likely to be microbiota dysbiosis leading to increased intestinal permeability.
 The condition of the gut flora is influenced by diet, mucosal health and the gut–brain axis.
 Maintaining a wholesome and balanced diet is essential in ensuring healthy gut microbiota.

-5 Ways to Support Gut Health.
-Johns Hopkins Medicine Your Digestive System.
+Johns Hopkins Medicine Staff.
+Your Digestive System: 5 Ways to Support Gut Health.
+Johns Hopkins Medicine.

 Intestinal Permeability Assessment.
 Genova Diagnostics.

-Megan Ciara Smyth.
+Ciara Smyth, Megan.
 Bioscience Horizons: The International Journal of Student Research, Volume 10, 2017, hzx015.